pmlmodelling/ecoval/docs/source/examples.rst

 **Basic requirements**

+Validating a simulation is a two-step process.
+First, you need to match up the simulation data with observational data.
+Then, you can validate the simulation against the matched-up data.

 If you want to matchup simulation and observational data with ecoval, you need to use the `matchup` function.
 This has some essential requirements.

 - sim_dir: The directory containing the simulation data.